Douglas (footballer, born 1987)

-Dyanfres Douglas Chagas Matos (born December 30, 1987), or simply Douglas, is a Brazilian footballer who plays for Kashiwa Reysol, as a striker.
+Dyanfres Douglas Chagas Matos (born 30 December 1987), or simply Douglas, is a Brazilian former professional footballer who played as a forward.
+He spent the majority of his playing career in Japan, playing at six different clubs.

 Career

 Douglas signed for Tokushima Vortis in July 2010.
 He made his J2 League debut on 25 July 2010 against Tokyo Verdy.
 He scored his first goal for the club on 22 August 2010 against Giravanz Kitakyushu.
 In 2015, he was loaned to J1 League side Sanfrecce Hiroshima.
 He was named in the 2015 J.League Best XI.
 In 2016, Douglas moved to UAE and signed for Al Ain FC.
-In November 25, he missed a penalty which effect Al Ain and make them lost the champions league final.